nexios-labs/sift-validator/docs/framework-integration.md

 4. **Maintain clean code** by separating validation logic from business logic
 5. **Scale efficiently** with async validation and load-adaptive techniques

-Each web framework has its unique integration points, but Sift's flexible design allows it to work seamlessly with any of them, whether you're using FastAPI, Flask, Django, Nexios, or another framework.
+Each web framework has its unique integration points, but Voltar 's flexible design allows it to work seamlessly with any of them, whether you're using FastAPI, Flask, Django, Nexios, or another framework.

 Remember that validation is not just about rejecting bad data – it's about creating a robust, secure, and user-friendly application that guides users toward proper usage while maintaining data integrity.